-- Using humor in business can have some advantages. http://snappconner.com/the-good-and-the-bad-of-using-humor-to-communicate-in-business/
+- Using humor in business can have some advantages.
+See Snapp Conner

-- Benefits of sarcasm, including enhancing creative thinking. https://www.scientificamerican.com/article/the-surprising-benefits-of-sarcasm/
+- Benefits of sarcasm, including enhancing creative thinking.
+See Scientific American

 By now you’ve probably surmised that sarcasm is spoken in our home regularly.
 We are a couple that both appreciate a lot of satire, a little sarcasm, and even a smidge of wicked humor from time to time.
 I will issue one final warning about the use of sarcasm.

 Sarcasm is lost on the dog.
 Take for instance when the family pet decides to follow its human around the house squeaking toys while the human is on the phone.
 When the human says, “that’s not annoying at all,” the sarcasm falls on deaf ears.
 And, thankfully, the dog, as man’s best friend, is not at all offended by the comment.